hampusengstrom89/todo/README.md

 - If the validation is unsuccessful, the controller will send a 4xx status back.

 - If the validation is successful, the controller will call the model.
-The model then performs the simple data operations requested to the data in storage, and then send a 200 status back.
+The model then performs the simple data operations requested to the data in storage and then sends a 200 status back.

 ```
 request -> routes -> controller -> model -> storage